jonasbn/perl-task-date-holidays/README.md

 # NAME

-Task::Date::Holidays - Work package for holiday modules in the Date::Holidays namespace
+Task::Date::Holidays - Work distribution for holiday modules in the Date::Holidays namespace

 # SYNOPSIS